overvis/overvis-docs/ocp-visualizations/02-basic-example/03-bind-data/05-toggle/README.md

 [< Return to the table of contents](../../README.md)

 To make a toggle control we will use `on-param-value` combined with `on-click`.
-We have designed an positioned two variants of the control: on and off.
+We have designed and positioned two variants of the control: on and off.
 We will display one of them depending on the current parameter value.
 Clicking on any of the variants will flip the parameter value.

 Here is the resulting code: